9 Quick And Easy Knit Gift Ideas And Patterns With Step By Step Instructions

 These gnomes are adorable and very easy to make!
 They look great sitting together on a mantlepiece or hung on a Christmas tree.

-Check out the full Gnome Ornament post here, including the materials list.
+Check out the full Gnome Ornament post here.

 Gnome Ornament Video Tutorial